How We Celebrate A Baptism Anniversary

-Today, January 10th, is the Feast of the Baptism of the Lord.
-It’s the day of the church year on which we officially wrap up the Christmas season as we recall and celebrate Jesus’s baptism in the River Jordan.
+January 10th is the Feast of the Baptism of the Lord.
+It’s the day of the Church year on which we officially wrap up the Christmas season as we recall and celebrate Jesus’s baptism in the River Jordan.

-The Gospel for the day is one of my favorites, as it paints a picture of the heavens being “torn open” as Jesus emerges from the flowing water, and the Spirit descending upon him in the form of a dove.
-The voice that comes from the heavens speaks a message that I try to hear for myself: “You are my beloved.
+The Gospel for this day is one of my favorites, as it paints a picture of the heavens being “torn open” as Jesus emerges from the flowing water, and the Holy Spirit descending upon him in the form of a dove.
+The voice that comes from the heavens speaks a message that I try to hear for myself.
+“You are my beloved.
 With you I am well pleased.”

-That’s why our family celebrates each of our members’ baptismal anniversaries.
-We know that it is all too easy to forget that we are God’s beloved, that we are asked to walk by the light of Christ, and that we are part of a community of faith, and so we devote several days to specifically remembering our baptisms and what they mean for us.
+That’s why our family celebrates the baptism anniversary of each member.
+We know that it is all too easy to forget that we are God’s beloved, that we are asked to walk by the light of Christ, and that we are part of a community of faith.
+So we devote several days to specifically remembering our baptism birthdays and what they mean for us.